AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 * `IFieldTypeOptionLoad` defines how to load the field's type option data.
 For example, when we create a new field, we use `NewTypeOptionLoader`.
 We use `FieldTypeOptionLoader` to load the existing field's type option data.

 * `FieldTypeOptionEditor` is a widget that provides custom UI for each field.
 You can provide custom UI by extending the `TypeOptionWidgetBuilder`
-  The widget returned by `TypeOptionWidgetBuilder` uses the `TypeOptionWidgetContext` as its data context.
+  As the pic shown below, we have lots of `TypeOptionWidgetBuilder` implementations.

 ![file : grid\_field.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/Field_Type_Option_Widget_Builder_Impl.svg)
-* `TypeOptionWidgetBuilder`
+* The widget returned by `TypeOptionWidgetBuilder` use `TypeOptionWidgetContext` as its data model.
+For example, `DateTypeOptionWidget` uses
+  `DateTypeOptionContext` that extends the `TypeOptionWidgetContext`.

 ![file : grid\_field.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/Field_Type_Option_Widget_Builder.svg)

-* `TypeOptionWidgetContext`
-*
+* `TypeOptionWidgetContext` uses `TypeOptionDataParser` to parse the generic data, List<int>, to specific data type.
+As the pic shown below, different `TypeOptionContext` should have its corresponding `TypeOptionDataParser`.

 ![file : grid\_field.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/Field_Type_Option_Editor_Data_Parser.svg)